Lightning VS Raiden #1: can watchtowers and monitoring services scale?

 Side note: when a company needs more storage for its data, it can either invest in new data storage devices (capital expense or CAPEX) or lease space in a data center (operational expense or OPEX), so for simplicity we will refer to both operational and capital expenses as “operating costs”.

-Buy & sell ether (ETH) on privacy-oriented peer-to-peer self-custodial end-to-end encrypted marketplace LocalEthereum.
-You can either create a new password-protected account or log in with your favorite wallet like Ledger, MetaMask, or mobile apps like imToken.
+This article is brought to you by a privacy-oriented peer-to-peer self-custodial end-to-end encrypted marketplace LocalCryptos, where you can buy & sell cryptocurrencies for fiat money.
+To start trading, create a new password-protected account or log in with your favorite wallet such as Ledger, MetaMask, or mobile apps like imToken.

 Business VS Privacy